tonyxiao/openSDKs/CONTRIBUTING.md

 ## Conclusion

 By following these steps, you can seamlessly create and integrate new SDK adapters into `opensdks`.
-For more detailed examples and guidance, refer to the existing SDKs in the `sdks` folder and the usage examples in `docs/example.ts`.
+For more detailed examples and guidance, refer to the existing SDKs in the `sdks` folder.

 ---